bright/new-www/content/blog/the-clean-coder-seven-qualities-of-a-professional-programmer.md

 - - -

-Check out another perspective in the article by other Bright recruiter Sara: [7 Qualities of a Software Developer We Look for in Candidates](/blog/qualities-of-software-developer-we-look-for-in-candidates/)
+Check out also another Bright recruiter's article: [7 Qualities of a Software Developer We Look for in Candidates](/blog/qualities-of-software-developer-we-look-for-in-candidates/)